lcd8891/LiteGL/README.md

 Engine executable file run game from litegl-game.dll (**Windows**) or litegl-game.so (**linux**).
 Game can access with engine by LiteAPI, what give you a buffers to storage resources, OpenGL objects, window control.

 ## Problems (solved and need to solve)
-1. idk how to link game with LiteAPI using CMAKE (i forgot how to do it)
+1. No LiteAPI library for making game.
-2. no template for game
+2. No template for game.

 ## Requirement (now)
 |Library|Version|